james-dire-1/arduino-radio-project/README.md

 ## Advanced Section!

-If you would like to package your radio into a portable box, there are model files that can be 3D printed which are found in 🔴TO-DO.
+If you would like to package your radio into a portable box, there are model files that can be 3D printed which are found in [`R_models/`](R_models/).
 However, it is recommended that you design your own box for the radio components, as the designs provided in the model files have many flaws and problems to them.

 ## Libraries Used